-This master plan was very aggressive in part because I had been sold on a vision that the University was considering a move up to the I-A level.
-The underlying drive of the scheme was laid out in the concept of “Fill the Stadium” and everything we did was aligned with the mission to fill our stadium.
+This master plan was very aggressive in part because I believed that the University was considering a move up to the I-A level.
+The underlying drive of the scheme was laid out in the concept of “Fill the Stadium,” and everything we did was aligned with the mission to fill our stadium.

 We felt that to accomplish this we would work internally and externally to fulfill our mission.

 Inside the program, our staff created an approach to improve our players with peak performance mental state training.
 We also hired a top strength coach Nick Kyros (Nick had worked at Alabama in Track & Field and Football for the legendary Paul “Bear” Bryant) to develop our player’s physical bodies and athleticism on the field.
 Then our entire coaching and support staff was trained in the Egoscue Method, which is a physical therapy designed to align player’s bodies for the rigors of football.

 We made progress as our team gained confidence, ran faster and became better football players.
 The Egoscue Method reduced our injury rate with a proactive approach to the game.

 Externally, we started with a re-branding of the football program.
 I was enlisted to help in changing the name of the University to Texas State University, and this before the season.
 We also aided in the creation the new Bobcat logo with a Texas State student, which is still used today.